Film & Video Programming

 Employees Only Cineclub + Video Data Bank

-Programmed with Ben Russell
+Curated with Ben Russell

 AGAINST TIME — Time as actual, time as embodied, time in-itself, time as myth, time as perception.
 Ben Russell in conversatin with Elise Schierbeek and David Whitehouse.